emmercm/www/src/blog/common-markdown-mistakes.md

 11. Eleventh item
 ```

-## Ordering and progression
+## Ordering and incrementing

-##### **Incorrect header progression**
+##### **Incorrect header incrementing**

-Heading levels should follow numerical progression (h1, h2, h3, etc.).
+Heading levels should only increment one level at a time (h1, h2, h3, etc.).
 There are times when someone might want to ignore this rule for stylistic reasons, but it is technically incorrect.

 Incorrect: